Doctor of Nursing Practice

 - Apply the principles of disease prevention strategies as well as develop, implement, and evaluate health promotion policies to provide better patient outcomes and address gaps in care for population health.

-The final requirement of the DNP program consists of a residency experience that includes a DNP project to demonstrate your ability to translate scientific research into evidence-based, client-centered health care practice.
+The final requirement of the DNP program consists of a residency experience that includes a DNP scholarly project to demonstrate your ability to translate scientific research into evidence-based, client-centered health care practice.